fragxz/Twitch-Stream-Manager-Info/README.md

 # Twitch Stream Manager
-A Laravel based webapp to improve and automate your Twitch Stream experience.
+A Laravel based webapp to improve and automate your Twitch Stream workflow and experience.

 Uses the Twitch Helix API and OAuth 2.0 Authorization.